 The first section is quite easy to traverse and the reflective yellow arrows were great in helping us make our way through the forest in the dark.

-As we continued, we quickly realised that the ascent got steeper and steeper as we made our way up the rock slab towards Mount Amos.
+As we continued, we quickly realised that the ascent got steeper and steeper as we made our way up the rock face towards the summit of Mt Amos.
+These slippery rock slabs were easy to climb in the dry conditions, but I would imagine near impossible without fixed ropes in a downpour.

-Soon after the steep section, the trail flattens and makes its way around a large boulder, through a forrested tunnel before opening up to the summit of Mount Amos.
+Soon after the steep section, the trail flattens and makes its way around a large boulder and through a forrested tunnel before opening up to the summit of Mount Amos.

 The Mount Amos sunrise view is perhaps one of the most spectacular in Australia.
-The rocky peak looks directly over Wineglass Bay and the rest of the Freycinet Peninsula.
+The rocky peak looks directly over Wineglass Bay and the rest of the Freycinet Peninsula, offering a spectacular 360-degree view of the park.

 Many people will tell you that the descent is more difficult than the climb up.
 However, if you have decent shoes on and the rock is not wet, then making your way down the granite face isn't too bad.